chrisgurney/chrisgurney.ca/src/md/work-pm.md

 ![Achievers logo](images/about/pm-achievers.jpg)

+- UX
+- Email
 - 2012-2015
 {: .tags}

 > - Employer: Achievers
-> - My Role: Product Manager.
+> - My Role: Product Manager

 In addition to the API, I led the improvements on a number of features on the Achievers employee recognition and rewards platform.